godotengine/godot-website/collections/_article/godot-project-management-101.md

 ### Merging PRs

 In parallel, I started bugging Juan regularly about pull requests.
-It was hard for me to review them with very little experience with the engine's internals, but some were simple enough even for me to understand: typo fixes, documentation updates, compilation fixes (there was no <abbr title="Continous Integration">CI</abbr> and some platforms broke regularly), or usability improvements in the editor.
+It was hard for me to review them with very little experience with the engine's internals, but some were simple enough even for me to understand: typo fixes, documentation updates, compilation fixes (there was no <abbr title="Continuous Integration">CI</abbr> and some platforms broke regularly), or usability improvements in the editor.
 It made no sense for such changes to wait in the limbo for the next "big merge" a month later, so I sent Juan links to PRs to review and merge in priority on IRC.

 Eventually, since I had full write access to the repo because of the Bugsquad's work, Juan told me that I could merge such PRs myself if I was confident enough.
 I was a bit impressed to have so much responsibility while being a quite average developer (I'm energy engineer initially, not engine programmer :)), and afraid to do mistakes.
 But I went ahead and merged some stuff, at first very conservatively, and later on a bit boldly.
 The first reverts when I merged something that I shouldn't have arrived quickly, but I got better at reviewing PRs and got more familiar with the engine itself.